 Hurricane Idalia makes landfall in Florida with Category 3 winds.
 Here's what meteorologists say is next.

 Hurricane Idalia made landfall Wednesday morning as a powerful Category 3 along Florida's Gulf Coast.
-After rapidly intensifying on its path through the warm waters of the Gulf of Mexico, and briefly registering as an even stronger Category 4, the hurricane hit Florida's Big Bend area with maximum sustained winds of 125 miles per hour.
+After rapidly intensifying on its path through the warm waters of the Gulf of Mexico, and briefly registering as a Category 4 storm, the hurricane hit Florida's Big Bend area with maximum sustained winds of 125 miles per hour.
+Meteorologists downgraded the storm to a Category 2 hurricane about an hour after Idalia's landfall, as wind speeds decreased to 110 mph.

+Idalia struck the coast at around 7:45 a.m.
+ET near Keaton Beach, roughly 75 miles southwest of Tallahassee, Florida's capital city, according to the National Hurricane Center.

+Videos and photos showed heavy damage as the storm brought strong winds, heavy rain and dangerous flooding to streets across the region.

+Water levels along the coast of Florida's Big Bend region were rising quickly Wednesday morning, and recent reports from a tide gauge operated by the National Oceanic and Atmospheric Administration indicated that levels reached 6.8 feet above "mean higher high water, which is an approximation of inundation in that area," the National Hurricane Center said.
+The latest report from Cedar Key showed water levels have risen almost a foot since the hurricane made landfall.

-The National Hurricane Center warned of "catastrophic storm surge and destructive winds occurring in the Florida Big Bend region."
+The hurricane center previously warned of "catastrophic storm surge and destructive winds occurring in the Florida Big Bend region."
 The Big Bend is the stretch of the Gulf Coast where the Florida peninsula meets the panhandle.

 Storm surge in the region was forecast to reach up to 16 feet in some areas.